 Remembering David Nolan (1962-2010)

 I met Jayne in November 1981, and we decided to get married a few weeks later.
-Jayne’s condition for marriage was that I quit my silly job at the bank, where I spent most of my time writing short stories, and get a real job.
+Jayne’s condition for marriage was that I quit my silly job at the bank.
+I spent most of my time at the bank, writing short stories.
+Jayne said that I needed a real job.

 I met Jayne met after the exam, and we waited on a long line to get my results.
 Finally at the front of line, several people in front of us had not made the cut, so I nervously asked, “Did I pass?”